top-guns/etl-gun/README.md

 Here's some ways to use it:

 1. Read some data from database and export it to the .csv file
-2. Run some queries in database
+2. Create file converters
 3. Filter or sort content of some files
+4. Run some queries in database
+5. Create Telegram bots with [TelegramEndpoint](#telegramendpoint)

 You can find many examples of using **RxJs-ETL-Kit** in the API Reference section of this file.